Don't lose your savings to taxes. Invest in ELSS today.

 2. ELSS offers equity returns.
 Historically, equity investing has proven to offer the highest returns over the long term.
 Since ELSS funds invest in equity, you have the opportunity to earn potentially high returns.
 Other investments in ELSS are primarily debt investments, which offer low to moderate fixed returns.
 While it’s true that equity entails a higher level of risk, the risk is significantly lower since ELSS is a long-term investment (risk in equity investing is known to reduce with every passing year of staying invested).
 Mutual funds also offer the systematic investment plan (SIP) investing strategy in ELSS to reduce risk.
 SIP is an investment strategy where you invest a fixed amount every week, month, or quarter in the ELSS fund.
 Equity markets are usually volatile.
 By investing through SIP, your overall investment cost averages downward, thereby reducing risk.

-3. ELSS offers tax-free income.
-Dividends earned on your ELSS investment are tax-free.
-To receive these dividends, you must select the ‘dividend payout’ option in your ELSS investment.
-In comparison, interest earned on bank deposits is fully taxable.
-While interest earned on PPF is also tax-free, you don’t receive this interest; it remains in your PPF account and is available to you only at the end of the lock-in period of 15 years.
+**3. ELSS offers an income in the form of income distribution (which are taxable).
+To receive such income , you must select the ‘Income Distribution cum capital withdrawal option’ option in your ELSS investment.
+While the interest earned on PPF is tax-free, you can’t make use of this interest immediately; it remains in your PPF account and is available to you only at the end of the lock-in period of 15 years.

 Rohit turns to Swati and sees the smile on her face.
 He has successfully explained to Swati that mutual funds offer tax benefits at every phase of one’s investment journey.